Does your doctor know about your Urgent Care visit?

 The advantage of that timely communication for patients is that “it prevents fragmented care,” said Dr. Prieto.
 “We know what the urgent care center did and we can provide follow-up if something else is needed.
 We check with the patient to see if they’re doing better.”

-Patients are contacted by the scheduling team at Emerald Physicians, often the same day they are seen at the urgent care facility, he said.
+Patients are contacted by the scheduling team, often the same day they are seen at the urgent care facility, he said.

 Often the patient will see their primary care team after an ER or urgent care visit, “so that we can follow-up on the clinical improvement of the patient and make sure they get back to good health,” said Dr. Sidhartha.